 Morning Drinking in Dublin Pubs

-Yes, there is such a thing as “morning drinking” in Ireland.
+Yes, there is such a thing as “morning drinking” in Ireland, something you might want to try when spending 3 days in Dublin.
 “Early houses” were initially kept for graveyard shift workers who wanted to grab a drink after their shift.
 They open at 7 a.m., and The Chancery Inn is one of them, having kept its license since 1927.
 It has also kept its rough-around-the-edges charm and working-man’s ethos.
 Another good option with a similar vibe to the Chancery Inn is called the Windjammer.
 In both cases, a pre-breakfast pint can be quite the endeavour.
 Drink at your own risk!

 A pint with a full Irish (no, it’s not a “full English breakfast”) is much more enjoyable than a coffee!
 Doheny and Nesbitt’s is a very popular spot for lunch and brunch, and it can be difficult to find a table for lunch.
 Strategically, then, it could be a good idea to head to this Dublin pub and order breakfast and a pint near opening time, which is 10 a.m.!